FhenixProtocol/cofhe-docs/docs/devdocs/quick-start/local-development.md

 ## Project Structure

+The starter kit provides a well-organized directory structure to help you get started quickly:

-- `contracts/`: Smart contract source files
+- `contracts/`: Contains all your Solidity smart contract source files.
-  - `Counter.sol`: Example FHE counter contract
+  - `Counter.sol`: An example FHE-enabled counter contract that demonstrates basic FHE operations.
-- `test/`: Test files for your contracts
-- `tasks/`: Hardhat tasks for deployment and interaction
+- `test/`: Houses tests that utilize cofhejs and utilities to interact with FHE-enabled contracts.
+- `tasks/`: Tasks to deploy and interact with the Counter contract on Arbitrum Sepolia.
-- `hardhat.config.ts`: Network and plugin configuration
+- `hardhat.config.ts`: Imports the CoFHE hardhat plugin to deploy mock contracts.

 ## Key Components